-Microsoft SharePoint Foundation 2010 workflows are forms agnostic.
+Windows SharePoint Services 3.0 workflows are forms agnostic.
 You can use any forms technology you choose, as long as your forms are capable of:

-Generating the data necessary to send to the SharePoint Foundation object model.
+Generating the data necessary to send to the Windows SharePoint Services 3.0 object model.

-Receiving and parsing the required data from the SharePoint Foundation object model.
+Receiving and parsing the required data from the Windows SharePoint Services 3.0 object model.